 We’re excited to have your child participate in Vacation Bible School this year.
 And we’re happy to answer any questions you have leading up to VBS or throughout the week.

-If you’re unable to find answers to your questions below, or on our pages about AMPED Programming and the VBS experience, please contact Erica Nolte, Learning & Growing Specialist at Mount Olivet by emailing firstname.lastname@example.org
+If you’re unable to find answers to your questions below, or on our pages about the VBS experience, please contact Erica Nolte, Faith Formation Specialist - Children and Family, at Mount Olivet by emailing firstname.lastname@example.org

 what are the dates & times this year?